jens-limbach/SSv2-custom-sample-object/README.md

         "auth": "mocked"
       }
 ```
-You must add that here and overwrite all the curly brackets at the end:
+You must add the below code and overwrite all the curly brackets at the end:
 ```
 ,
       "auth": "mocked",